plone/documentation/develop/styleguide/javascript.rst

 Binding the "this" variable versus assigning to "self"
 ------------------------------------------------------

-One of the deficiencies in Javascript is that callback functions are not bound to the correct or expected context (as referenced with the ``this`` variable).
+One of the deficiencies in JavaScript is that callback functions are not bound to the correct or expected context (as referenced with the ``this`` variable).
 In `ES2015 <https://babeljs.io/docs/learn-es2015/>`__, this problem is solved by using so-called arrow functions for callbacks.